bartongroup/ProteoFAV/README.rst

 We are currently working for several features and improvements:
 - Using Python's object orientation to generalise the data integration, and so merge table routine will get smarter
-- Adding new file parsers and extending the functionality for user provider (instead public avaible)
+- Adding new file parsers and extending the functionality for user provider
-- Improving the parsers and extending the support to edge cases
+- Extending parsers to support to edge cases

 .. _requirements: https://github.com/bartongroup/ProteoFAV/blob/master/requirements.txt
 .. _license: https://github.com/bartongroup/ProteoFAV/blob/master/LICENSE.txt